Detroit pension deal approved by one retirement system

 The tentative deals represent much smaller decreases in benefits than Detroit had been seeking.
 In its latest plan to adjust $18 billion of debt and exit bankruptcy, Detroit had cited pension reductions of as much as 14 percent for police and fire and 34 percent for general employees.

-Some bondholders would have been hit with an 85 percent loss on their investments, but that fell to 26 percent in the settlement on the voter-approved bonds.
+Some bondholders would have been hit with an 85 percent loss on their investments, something that fell to 26 percent in the settlement on the voter-approved bonds.

 Jim Spiotto, managing director of Chapman Strategic Advisors and an expert on municipal bankruptcy, questioned whether Detroit’s givebacks would harm its effort to remain solvent after it emerges from bankruptcy.